AJAlabs/wfpv-maintenance-mode/README.md

 ## WestchesterFPVRacing.com - "Westchester FPV Racing!"

-This is the custom maintenance mode and coming soon WordPress plugin for [WestchesterFPVRacing.com](https://WestchesterFPVRacing.com).
+WFPVR-Maintenance-Mode is the custom maintenance mode and coming soon WordPress plugin for [WestchesterFPVRacing.com](https://WestchesterFPVRacing.com).

 Copy this plugin into wp-content/plugins then activate the plugin from the WordPress Dashboard.